Freight Invoice Audit: 4 Key Components

 3. Comprehensive Freight Invoice Audits

 When data is incomplete, the accuracy of a freight invoice audit is compromised.
-The right freight audit and payment solution provides end-to-end visibility into all the data available.
-Part of the challenge is dealing with larger data sets and big data analytics.
+The right freight audit and payment solution provides end-to-end visibility into all available data.
+Part of the challenge is dealing with larger data sets and big data analytics

-Reliable data analytics tools, systems, and technology organize data and mine it for meaningful insights.
+Reliable data analytics tools, systems, and technology organize and mine data for meaningful insights.
 Internet of Things (IoT), machine learning, and artificial intelligence contribute to a comprehensive freight invoice audit because the process is ultimately more than just verifying costs.

 Once an enterprise has a FAP system in place that they can trust, it’s important to look at what comes next.
-Based on everything they’ve learned from the data and auditing process, leaders have the opportunity to scale and optimize their enterprise.
-Through extensive analytics, there are different applications of the data, but only one source of truth.
+Leaders can scale and optimize their enterprise based on everything they’ve learned from the data and auditing process.
+Through extensive analytics, there are different data applications, but only one source of truth.

 The first step is to choose a proven analytics platform.
-Next, identify the company’s priorities, whether that is improving efficiency, reducing costs, or ensuring compliance.
-One of the most important aspects of freight invoice auditing and data analytics is to choose the tools that match the current system’s capabilities.
+Next, identify the company’s priorities, whether saving time by improving efficiency, cost-saving opportunities, or ensuring regulatory and contractual term compliance.
+One of the most important aspects of freight invoice auditing and data analytics is choosing tools that match the current system’s capabilities.

 Better Audits for Freight Invoices

-According to Inbound Logistics (in regards to the FBAP market), “no matter where they’re based, a growing number of shippers are looking for freight bill information that takes a global perspective.”
+According to Inbound Logistics (regarding the FAP market), “no matter where they’re based, a growing number of shippers are looking for freight bill information that takes a global perspective.”
 Tech-driven audits are cost-effective and data-rich.
-By normalizing the data, the system can run continuously with automated rules and requirements that are sure to be met.
+By normalizing the data, the system can run continuously with automated rules and requirements that will be met.

 The days of manual freight auditing are gone.
 Supply chain technology and automation are necessities, not luxuries.
-The Trax freight audit and payment services encourage companies worldwide to move toward transportation spend management maturity.
+Trax’s freight audit and payment services encourage companies worldwide to move toward transportation spend management maturity.

 Take the next step toward uncovering efficiencies and saving costs by scheduling a consultation today.